After a long stressful year in college, I couldn’t wait to go to Edinburgh and visit my friend Jacqui.

 It is free to the public although they encourage making a donation.
 It also has seats and wifi if you get tired.

 I particularly liked the Scottish painters and the Painting as Spectacle exhibition.
 The gallery is in the city centre and opens every day.

 After two low key nights, we went to the Three Sisters for a night out.
 Cue too much pre-drinking, some vague memories of dancing and arguments with a taxi driver.
 I had fun is all I know 😉

-For more photos, see my Instagram and my Facebook page here.
-I’ve been nominated for the Irish Blog Awards again, so happy about that and will have a festival fashion post up soon.
-Thanks for reading. 🙂
+I’m delighted to have been nominated for the Irish Blog Awards again and will have a festival fashion post up soon.